Transposing Data for Business Intelligence

 9. Write to CSV

 Add a CSV Writer, specifying an output dataset location and setting CSV File Definition to Automatic.
 Attach the writer feature type to the AttributeFilter <Unfiltered> port.
-Rename the writer feature type to something more descriptive and ensure the attributes include StatType, AreaName and StatValue.
-Once the workspace is run, the output CSV file can be added into Tableau.
-Alternatively, write out to the format of your choice.
+Rename the writer feature type to something more descriptive and ensure the attributes include StatType, AreaName, and StatValue.
+Once the workspace is run, the output CSV file can be added to Tableau.
+Alternatively, write out in the format of your choice.
 Feel free to overlay the data with local_area_boundary.shp.

 9-outputdatainspector.jpg